HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 Okay, okay.
 Admittedly, we introduced a lot of new and maybe not that easy to understand concepts regarding launch files in ROS.
 But stay with us for this very last subsection.

-It is not only possible to combine sets of *nodes* in a launch file, but also combine launch files themselves.
+It is not only possible to combine *sets* of nodes in a launch file, but also to combine launch files themselves.
-Remember the launch file we used to verify our workspace setup is working?
+Remember the launch file we used to verify that our workspace setup is working?

 .. code-block:: sh